 Dedicated lab machines: You’ll be provided with three dedicated lab machines for the exercises (Windows 10 client, Windows 2016 Active Directory, Debian client).

-Labs: New machines are available, increasing the total number to 75.
+Labs: New machines are available, increasing the total number to over 70.
 Moreover, almost all the previous targets have been updated with new operating systems and exploitation vectors.
 The shared networks now also contain Active Directory with different configurations.